HOW TO EAT FOR OPTIMAL HEALTH AND WELLBEING

 If your goal is to remove unwanted pounds, set goals and attach dates.
 One to two pounds per week is safe and realistic.
 To lose 1 pound per week you need to cut 500 calories from your diet per day; to lose 2 pounds a week you need to cut 1,000 calories per day.
 Don’t rush it but do plan how and when.

-Avoid highly processed foods and calorie-dense foods with little nutritional value: Donuts and muffins at work; chips, pretzels and candy as snacks; cheeseburgers and pizza for lunch; soda or diet soda any time; and a lot other fillers that really shouldn’t be considered food.
+Avoid highly processed foods and calorie-dense foods with little nutritional value: Donuts and muffins for breakfast; chips, pretzels and candy as snacks; cheeseburgers and pizza for lunch; soda or diet soda any time; and a lot other fillers that really shouldn’t be considered food.
 Remember we want to stick to whole foods most of the time.

 Avoid any food or drink that has artificial ingredients or sweeteners.

 Live by the 80/20 principle: Eat well 80 percent of the time and leave the other 20 percent for special occasions.
-This does NOT mean to eat well 80% of the time then splurge the other 20%.
+This doesn't mean eat well 80% of the time splurge the other 20%.
 You’ll just undo all the good you’ve done!
 But have your favorite dessert once in a while.
 Plan when you'll indulge then enjoy every single bite.
 Life is too short to feel deprived all the time.
 Food is meant to be enjoyed!

 Aim for fewer than five ingredients in packaged foods.
 When you eat foods that have long lists of ingredients you can’t pronounce, you’re replacing what your body really needs to function: vitamins and minerals.